Mantis religiosa, known more commonly as the European Mantis, is considered to be one of the most widely distributed mantis species of all.

 Many people keep mantis in tall, thin cages as a result, which works well if you have included enough twigs that your mantis can move around with ease.
 Longer cages may alternatively be used, so long as it meets the suggested dimensions.

 For adults, a range of plastic or glass containers may be used.
 Small fish tanks, for example, can work well.
-Faunariums are another popular and low-cost option, with the added bonus of a “trap door” in the lid which helps to make feeding easier without the need to remove the whole lid.
+Kritter Keepers are another popular and low-cost option, with the added bonus of a “trap door” in the lid which helps to make feeding easier without the need to remove the whole lid.

 These look absolutely fantastic, and particularly when used with one of the lighting hoods, really set your praying mantis display off a treat.
 Under such conditions I often “landscape” the cage, using moss, dead leaves and artificial plants to create a stunning display for each of my adults.